Linuxfabrik/monitoring-plugins/CONTRIBUTING.rst

 Rules of Thumb
 --------------

+* Be brief by default.
+Report what needs to be reported to fix a problem.
+If there is more information that might help the admin, support a ``--lengthy`` parameter.
 * The plugin should be "self configuring" and/or using best practise defaults, so that it runs without parameters wherever possible.
 * Develop with a minimal Linux in mind.
 * Develop with Icinga2 in mind.